EgosOwn/onionr/readme.md

 [![Build Status](https://travis-ci.org/beardog108/onionr.svg?branch=master)](https://travis-ci.org/beardog108/onionr)

-P2P microblogging platform and social network, using Tor & I2P.
+P2P platform, using Tor & I2P.

 Major work in progress.

 ***THIS SOFTWARE IS NOT USABLE OR SAFE YET.***

+**Roadmap/features:**

+* [X] Fully p2p/decentralized, no trackers or other single points of failure
+* [X] High level of anonymity
+* [] End to end encryption where applicable
+* [X] Optional non-encrypted blocks, useful for blog posts or public file sharing
+* [] Easy API system for integration to websites

 # Development